Enterprise AI Procurement: Requirement Definition Before Vendor Evaluation

 Organisations that budget for enterprise AI with confidence tend to have defined scope tightly enough that usage can be modelled with reasonable accuracy.
 They know how many users, how many queries, how much data, and what intensity of use is expected.
 They also build contingency for variance, because even well-scoped AI implementations encounter usage patterns that diverge from forecast.

-Budget conversations also surface questions about where cost should sit.
+Budget conversations also surface questions about where cost sits.
 Is enterprise AI an IT cost, a business unit cost, or shared overhead?
 Different answers imply different accountability structures and different expectations about who controls usage.
 If budget is allocated to IT but usage is driven by business units, cost control becomes a negotiation rather than a managed variable.

 The enterprises that avoid budget surprises mid-deployment are those that separated vendor pricing from organisational cost modelling.
 Vendor pricing is one input.
 Total cost of ownership includes data preparation, integration, ongoing support, training, change management, and the operational cost of running the system once the vendor's implementation support ends.
 These costs are often larger than the vendor's software licensing or API fees.
 Organisations that have built a rigorous enterprise AI business case before vendor engagement have already modelled these costs as a range, giving procurement a realistic budget envelope rather than discovering the full cost through vendor proposals.